crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 existing stable resources, like VPC for example.
 For all sorts of conversions, we will make use of conversion webhooks support of Kubernetes API.

+> Note that [the issues related to having too many CRDs][crd-issues] in a
+> cluster are being solved but the users of non-preview version are not affected
+> anyway until the CRD count reaches to over ~250 and the users of classic
+> providers will have the choice of running the preview version with full set or
+> non-preview version with the limited set of CRDs, similar to Jet providers
+> today.

 There are several reasons to choose this approach instead of having providers separated by whether they call APIs directly or use Terrajet.
 Let's take a look at them one by one.